 3D scanning includes several different technologies, such as Structured Light scanning and Laser Triangulation, as well as varying across types of scanner such as stationary and handheld 3D scanners.

-Other forms of 3D scanning include photogrammetry, which even fairly basic smartphones can now do to a certain level.
+Other forms of 3D scanning include photogrammetry.
 This involves taking a large number of individual photos of a stationary object, each at slightly different angles, and then collating them together to create an accurate 3D model.

 3D Scanning to 3D Print